Joseph Barton Elam: Political career

 During his reelection campaign of 1878, Elam was severely injured in a stagecoach accident.
 In 1881, he returned to Louisiana to practice law in Mansfield, where he died at the age of sixty-three.

 Personal life

 Elam was twice widowed and had eight children by his third wife, Harriet Spencer Elam.
 Son Charles Wheaton Elam, the brother of Joseph Elam, Jr., served in the Louisiana House from 1892 to 1896, and Joseph Barton Elam, Jr., was the mayor of Mansfield from 1914 to 1920.

-His younger sister, Henrietta Elam, married William B. Spencer, who was elected to the United States House of Representatives in the 1870s for Louisiana's 5th congressional district.

-One of Elam's granddaughters, Margaret Taylor Elam Drew (1919–1977), was the first wife of R. Harmon Drew, Sr. of Minden, who was from 1972 to 1978 a state representative from Webster Parish in northwestern Louisiana.
-Their son Harmon Drew, Jr., also of Minden, is a judge of the Louisiana Court of Appeals for the Second Circuit, based in Shreveport.